spectrocloud/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

 The combination of AzureManagedControlPlane/AzureManagedCluster corresponds to provisioning an AKS cluster.
 AzureManagedMachinePool corresponds one-to-one with AKS node pools.
-This also means that creating an AzureManagedControlPlane requires defining the default machine pool, since AKS requires at least one system pool at creation time.
+This also means that creating atleast one AzureManagedMachinePool with Spec.Mode System, since AKS requires at least one system pool at creation time.

 ## Deploy with clusterctl